6.3. Telescope aberrations and object type

 This is how the eye perceives diffraction minimum (i.e. diffraction in aberration-free aperture) for point-like objects.
 Hence, we may conclude that point-object images in an aberration-free aperture do not appreciably differ from perfect as long as magnification remains below 0.2D for the aperture D in mm, or 5D for D in inches.
 This limit magnification grows exponentially with the apparent (telescopic) star brightness.

-Introduction of wavefront aberrations causes transfer of energy from the disc to the ring area.
-In order to affect appearance of point-object image as seen in aberration-free aperture, this transfer of energy needs to be sufficiently significant in its extent and intensity to produce enlarged bright portion of the diffraction pattern.
+Introduction of wavefront aberrations in the optical system causes transfer of energy from the disc to the ring area.
+In order to affect appearance of point-object image as seen in aberration-free aperture, this transfer of energy needs to be sufficiently significant in its extent and intensity to produce an enlarged bright portion of the diffraction pattern.
 Very approximately, this begins to take place at the aberration level of ~0.15 wave RMS, and grows roughly in proportion to the error.
 While the central diffraction disc does not appreciably change in size at ~0.15 wave RMS error level, the surrounding energy pattern becomes brighter and generally somewhat larger.
 This, in effect, makes image of a point-object that was near-perfect in aberration-free aperture, now appear slightly more blurry; in other words, magnification that will not show effects of aberration is lower than those for aberration-free aperture.
 However, this will affect mostly brighter stars; those of lower brightness will not change appreciably, because the energy expanded out of the central disc is still too faint to have appreciable visual effect.

 This makes larger apertures in general more sensitive to the effect of wavefront errors on star images, due to their higher visual telescopic brightness.